 On the other hand, in the Metro the smell of urine and faeces is certainly less than pleasant and in the stairwells of the Metro the smell of unwashed beggars, no matter how pitiable their plight might be, is not pleasant.

 We also went to Rue Mouffetard.
 It was an interesting and crowded open street market with many restaurants serving meals at excellent prices.
 There we saw one of the most interesting houses, its front painted with pictures of animals.
-We also saw a chair repair service operating in the market area.

 It was not far to walk to the Place d'Italie and past the Manufacture des Gobelins, the great carpet firm which has done business since the eighteenth century.